Q: How can I build a network remotely?

 1. If you’re looking to grow your work connections, focus on LinkedIn.
 Make sure you have a full, complete profile (including a professional headshot).
 If you’re connecting online, your online profile is how you make that first, great impression.
 Find my LinkedIn tips here.

-2. Investigate networking opportunities with the niche communities building their networks on MightyBell (SkillCrush for example, has a MightyBell group) or communities of like-minded individuals who come together via a digital course (again, SkillCrush is a great example, as is Savor The Success’ PR School
+2. Investigate networking opportunities with the niche communities building their networks on MightyBell (SkillCrush for example, has a MightyBell group) or communities of like-minded individuals who come together via a digital course (again, SkillCrush is a great example, as is Savor The Success’ PR School) or purpose-driven career advancement platforms such as Levo.

 3. Aim to create multiple touch-points to stay top-of-mind with the connections you make.
 Here is a menu of ideas to consider: